Litoria myola

 Description

 A large species of frog reaching up to 7 cm in body length.
 It has a grey-brown or yellow-brown back, with or without cream coloured, orange, or green patches, or brown mottling.
 The belly is white and the male has a grey or pale brown throat, sometimes with dark brown flecks.
 The pupil is horizontal and the iris is gold-bronze, with a distinct green crescent in the upper half.
 The legs and forearms are serrated on the outer side.
 Fingers are half-webbed and toes are nearly fully webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Spicicalyx, resulting in the proposed species name of Spicicalyx myola.

 Breeding Biology